 It can take up to 2–7 business days to process a refund with Square.
 Once the refund is processed and sent to your customer’s card issuing bank, it can take another 2–7 business days (depending on the bank’s processing speeds) for the refund to post to your customer’s account.

 In total, it can take up to 4–14 business days for your customer to receive their refund.

 Customers will not receive a notification regarding their refund unless the refund is manually re-sent.

-If the original sale was made with Cash, Cheque or the Other Tender option, the customer won’t receive a notification.
+If the original sale was made with the Cash, Cheque or Other Tender options, the customer won’t receive a notification.
 If they need proof of the refund, they can contact you directly to send a refunded payment receipt.

 Customers can also check their card statement to see if the refund has processed.
 Refunds from Square will show on a statement as SQ*, followed by the Square seller’s name or business name and business type.

 You will not receive email notifications for cash, cheque or other tender refunds, as these complete automatically.
 For card refunds, you will receive an email notification once a refund is requested as well as when the refund completes.